-Today is the official day to recognise the individuals who have served the USA by putting on military uniforms and (in most cases) going into harms way to preserve our way of life.
+Today is the official day to recognise the individuals who have served the USA by putting on military uniforms and (in most cases) going into harms way to preserve and defend our way of life.

 As a child I remember looking at the pictures of my dad in his army uniform.
 My dad served in the European Theater during WWII.
 While driving a jeep one day a grenade exploded behind his seat.
 Dad carried shrapnel in his back for the rest of his life.
 Understandably he always had back issues.

 One thing I think most people don’t realize is that during WWII Uncle Sam gave free cartons of cigarettes to those men and women in uniform.
 I guess they figured they needed something to help calm their nerves.
 I suppose that there are a number of those same veterans who got hooked on the nicotine who later died on the battle field of lung cancer.
 But that is complete conjecture on my part.
 True and correct but conjecture none-the-less.

 My family is not special, in the sense that we are the only ones who have experienced such sudden and profound grief.
 There have been hundreds of thousands of families just like ours.
 Sadly there will, undoubtedly, be thousands more.